ryanpeach/SurvivalAI/README.md

 # SurvivalAI
-A Java/Scala based AI written for Minetest and Minecraft Project AIX.
+A Python based AI written for Minetest and Minecraft Project AIX.

-Uses LuaJ and Java Native Interface to control Minetest.
-Java to control Project AIX.
+Uses Minetest server/client to control Minetest and Minecraft AIX.

 Don't Starve implementation planned in future builds.

-Java was chosen as it is compiled, OS independent, object oriented, with lots of library support and good parallelization options.
-Along with long term compatablity, detailed code management, the reasons are endless.
+Python was chosen as it is the machine learning research language of choice.

 ## Goals
 To create a human-like intelligence in Minecraft with only one goal, and one sub-goal: